jason04822/CloudWebServer/README.md

 - *views (folder)*: Includes EJS template files such as home.ejs, borrowed.ejs, login.ejs, signup.ejs, create_book.ejs, create_author.ejs, create_borrower.ejs, details.ejs, and popup.ejs.
 These files render the user interface for the home page, borrowed records, login/signup forms, and CRUD operations.
 - *models (folder)*: contains "library.js", which is a backend module that defines and exports Mongoose schemas and models for managing a library system.he module includes two schemas: one for books and another for users

+## 2.1 Home Page

+The Home Page provides an overview of all books and borrowers in the system.
+It displays each book’s title, ISBN, availability status, and—if borrowed—the email of the borrower.
+It also lists all borrowers along with their names, emails, and the books they have borrowed, including borrow dates.
+Users can borrow books directly from this page and manage records through edit and delete actions.
+Additionally, the page includes links to create new books, authors, and borrowers, each leading to a dedicated form for adding new entries.

+## 2.2 Borrowed Records sections

+This page shows a complete list of all borrowed books, including the book title, ISBN, borrower information, and the borrow date.
+The page is read-only; creation, editing, and deletion of borrow records are not performed here and must instead be done through the Home Page.

 ## 3. The Cloud-Based Server URL (for Testing)
 - *Note*: As this is a local development setup, no cloud deployment is currently active.
 For testing purposes, use the local server URL:
   - http://localhost:3000
-- *Future Deployment*: Once deployed to a cloud platform, the URL will be https://three81-group19.onrender.com.
+- *Future Deployment*: Once deployed to a cloud platform, the URL will be https://cloudwebsiteserver.onrender.com

 ## 4. Operation Guides

 ### Use of Login/Logout Pages
-- *Valid Login Information*:
+- *Admin Login Information*:
   - Email: 123@test.com, Password: 123
-  - Email: 1234@test.com, Password: 1234
-- *Sign-in Steps*:
+- *User Sign-in Steps*:
-  1. Open a web browser and navigate to http://localhost:3000/login.
+  1. Open a web browser and navigate to https://cloudwebsiteserver.onrender.com
   2. Enter a valid email and password in the login form.
   3. Click the "Login" button to access the home page.
-  4. To log out, click the "Logout" link on any page to return to the login page..
+  4. To log out, click the "Logout" link on any page to return to the login page.

 ### Use of Your CRUD Web Pages
 - *Home Page (/home)*:
-  - *Read*: Displays a table of books, authors, and borrowers.
-Click the "Details" link next to each item to view details.
+  - *Read*: Displays a table of books, borrowers.
   - *Create*: Use the "Create Book", "Create Author", or "Create Borrower" links to access respective creation forms.
 Fill in the form fields and submit to add new records.
   - *Update*: Click "Edit" next to an item to view its details, modify fields, and submit the update form.
   - *Delete*: Click "Delete" next to an item to remove it after confirmation.